tradecloud/tradecloud-docs-api-v2/buyer/webhook/README.md

 `prices`: the confirmed or proposed price.
 Advised is to provide only `netPrice` for its simplicity, used by most buyers, or alternatively `grossPrice` together with `discountPercentage`.

-* `priceInLocalCurrency`: the  price in the local currency of the supplier, like `CNY` in China.
+* `priceInTransactionCurrency`: the  price in the transaction currency of the supplier, like `CNY` in China.
 * `priceInBaseCurrency`: the price in your base currency, like `EUR` in the EU.
 * `value`: the price value has a decimal `1234.56` format with any number of digits.
 * `currencyIso`: the 3-letter currency code according to ISO 4217, like `EUR`, `USD` and `CNY`